networkservicemesh/examples/examples/ucnf-kiknos/README.md

 ```bash
 make deploy-asa AWS=true CLUSTER=kiknos-demo-asa
 ```

+By default, most of the deployment scripts depend on `k8s-ucnf-kiknos-save` rule.
+This rule builds a docker image.
+To control the registry and tag use `ORG` and `TAG` options.
+If you know that the image is already present you can skip this step with `BUILD_IMAGE=false` as in example above.

 Makefile consists of the following rules:
 * *provide-image*: Builds docker image and pushes or executes a `kind-load`.